Karin brought her little man into the world at just 33 weeks. Robbie weighed a tiny 1334g and was 37cm in length. This is their story …

 Finally after more tubes were put in, they wheeled me into theatre.
 I think it was then I really understood I was in trouble, as there were more than 12 people in the operating theatre, including a very senior looking surgeon.
 It was midnight on a Friday night—there was no way a senior surgeon would be working on a Friday night unless it was an emergency.

 I vaguely remember waking up in recovery and Michael telling me it was a boy but not much else.
 Robert Josef was born at 12.20am, January 6th, 2007, weighing 1334g and 37cm in length.

-I spent all the time I could with Robbie, including going down at 5 o’clock in the morning when it was nice and quiet.
+I spent all the time I could with Robbie, going down at 5am when it was nice and quiet.
 Michael brought in his MP3 player and played music to him.
 I held him whenever I could but he still had a lot of problems maintaining his heat.

 By day 12 I was out of hospital and Robbie was being moved by NETS back to the Angliss.
 I did not cope with the move well as we came from a very intense environment where Robbie had his own nurse to a much more laid back one with a couple of nurses to many babies.
 I was very worried for Robbie and rang constantly to check he was alright.

 Slowly he was putting on weight and starting to breastfeed, which was a big relief after such a long battle.
 He was on a combination of breastfeeding and then being topped up with a bottle, as my supply was still quite low.